Updated: June 09, 2025

 Getting a mortgage with no deposit is tough these days, but there are methods you can use to buy a house with little to no upfront money.

-Using a skilled advisor who has experience securing mortgages for clients without funds for a deposit is going to be extremely important.
+It is extremely important to use a skilled advisor who has experience securing mortgages for clients without funds for a deposit.

 In addition to identifying the right lenders who can deal with these situations, they can also help educate you on any government schemes you may be eligible for and walk you through the whole process.

-Just make an enquiry and we’ll put you in touch with a mortgage broker we work with who specialises in securing mortgages where no deposit is necessary.
+Just make an enquiry, and we’ll connect you with a mortgage broker we work with who specialises in securing mortgages without a deposit.

 Government schemes available